techquest/isw-payment-sdk-ios/README.md

     })
 } else if (responseCode == PaymentSDK.CARDINAL_RESPONSE_CODE) {
     let authorizeHandler = {() -> Void in
-        //self.navigationController?.popViewControllerAnimated(true)  //To dismiss the authorize webview before proceeding
+        //self.navigationController?.popViewControllerAnimated(true)                      // To dismiss the authorize webview before proceeding

         let authorizeCardinalRequest = AuthorizeCardRequest()
-        authorizeCardinalRequest.authData = request.authData                                     // Set the authData from the initial request
-        authorizeCardinalRequest.transactionId = validateCardResponse!.transactionId             // Set the transactionId from the response
-        authorizeCardinalRequest.eciFlag = validateCardResponse!.eciFlag!                        // Set the eciFlag from the response
+        authorizeCardinalRequest.authData = request.authData                              // Set the authData from the request object used to initiate the card validation authorizeCardinalRequest.transactionId = validateCardResponse!.transactionId      // Set the transactionId from the validateCardResponse authorizeCardinalRequest.eciFlag = validateCardResponse!.eciFlag!                 // Set the eciFlag from the validateCardResponse
-        authorizeCardinalRequest.transactionRef = validateCardResponse!.transactionRef           // Set the transaction reference from the response
+        authorizeCardinalRequest.transactionRef = validateCardResponse!.transactionRef    // Set the transaction reference from the validateCardResponse

         let sdk = PaymentSDK(clientId: self.clientId!, clientSecret: self.clientSecret!)
         sdk.authorizeCard(authorizeCardinalRequest, completionHandler:{(validateCardResponse: AuthorizeCardResponse?, error: NSError?) in